deepserket/telegram-bot-youtube-downloader/README.md

 Usage:
   - Send link of video (@vid inline is comfortable)
   - The bot will download the video and send it
+      - If the video is larger than 50MB, it is split into smaller parts,
+      - which then need to be concatenated (in linux: cat vid.mp4* > vid.mp4)

 This script require:
   - Python3 interpreter